Wildwood, MO, USA

-When the additional support beams were added, it was discovered that some of the wood had rotted and needed replaced.
-During initial inspections, it was discovered that some of the wood beams had rotted and needed replaced.
+When the additional support beams were added, it was discovered that some of the wood had rotted and needed to be replaced.
+During initial inspections, it was discovered that some of the wood beams had rotted and needed to be replaced.
 To fully support the structure, 30 feet of rim joist was installed on an external wall to replace a rotted section of the band board.
 We also needed to add six, 2×8” floor joists for additional support as the existing had been damaged by termites.

-There were many steps included in the initial design that were above and beyond the scope of a typical structural repair job.
+Overview: There were many steps included in the initial design that were above and beyond the scope of a typical structural repair job.
 These extraordinary applications included excavation, temporary shoring, shotcrete, beam installation with new footing pads, rebar and steel grid, concrete wall and floor pouring, and drainage system installation.

 Support Installation: In order to properly hold the house while construction was being performed, the removal and stabilization process had to be carefully planned out and completed in steps.
 Additional mobile ‘H’ shaped iron post supports were temporarily installed on the existing wood cross beams of the house.